 What are possible damages?

-When your home withstands a major storm, it’s hard to know exactly what could have gone wrong.
-So here are some suggestions of things to look for when the wind dies down, to assess the amount of damage done to your roof.
+When your home withstands a major storm, it’s hard to know exactly what damage there might be.
+So here are some things to look for when the storm passes to assess the amount of damage to your roof:

 - Torn or missing shingles – Usually a result of high winds ripping them off the roof, it’s a good idea to get them fixed or replaced as soon as possible.